 Secondly, a marketplace model can be easier to grow and scale from the start.
 Etsy launched as its founder Robert Kalin wanted a place to sell his furniture online.
 Rather than launch an eCommerce site first, Kalin and his co-founders chose to open the site to other sellers.

-Things to consider when moving from eCommerce to a marketplace business model
+Things to consider when moving from eCommerce to a marketplace business model with custom app development

 Now we know the difference between an eCommerce model and a marketplace model, as well as the advantages of moving across.
-So, what do you need to bear in mind when creating your brand new marketplace?
+So, what do you need to bear in mind when creating your brand-new marketplace?

 Here are some of our top tips.